 - assist in developing Community Gardens (check your local office)

-- conduct research and provide information to help farmers use cover crops to improve their production systems and minimize soil loss
+- conduct research and provide information for farmers to select cropping practices to improve their production systems and minimize soil loss

 The Learning Store produces and distributes educational materials based on university research, extending knowledge to the statewide community.